 All CMSD-sponsored schools adhere to the same financial and organizational performance expectations.
-The academic expectations are the same for all brick and mortar schools serving any grade between third and eighth in the 2019-20 year.
+The academic expectations are the same for all brick and mortar schools serving any grade between third and eighth in the 2020-21 year.

-Due to the March 2020 COVID-19 shutdown and the lack of state report card data, only one of the accountability framework academic indicators (attendance) was available for 2019-20.
-CMSD collected plans and oversaw all schools' remote learning efforts during the shutdown, but did not rate schools on this for the purposes of the 2019-20 annual report.
+Due to the COVID-19 pandemic and the lack of state report card data, only one of the accountability framework academic indicators (attendance) was available for 2020-21.
+CMSD collected internal assessment data for monitoring and oversight purposes and oversaw all schools' remote learning efforts.